Stratus-Security/FinGen/Readme.md

-# FinGen - The ChatGPT based Penetration Testing Findings Generator
+# FinGen - Penetration Testing Findings Generator
-FinGen is a findings generator to help save penetration testers time and provide more readable findings.
+FinGen is a ChatGPT based findings generator to help save penetration testers time and provide more readable findings.

 It generates findings with the following properties:
 - Description